2 Alive: Commercial performance

-Singles

-The album's lone single, "Still Countin", was released on February 11, 2022, accompanied by a music video posted to the Lyrical Lemonade channel directed by Cole Bennett, marking the first collaboration between the two.
-This was Bennett's first video to feature two songs, including visuals for both "Still Countin" and the album's intro track "Poppin".

 Critical reception

 In a positive review, David Aaron Brake of HipHopDX wrote that "though he didn't expand beyond the sounds of his previous work, Yeat's latest is a master class in precision and knowing what the audience craves.
 Excellent rap need not always be grand in scope: 2 Alivë proves success can come just as easily through zooming in".

 In a mixed review, Alphonse Pierre of Pitchfork wrote that "the 21-year-old Portland rapper isn't doing anything all that new, but he has a refreshing album-focused approach, best listened to as one continuous stream, getting lost in the noisy madness".
 Writing for AllMusic, David Crone felt that the album's 20-song track list is "undeniably bloated, padded out with some fairly one-dimensional material".